sona-g/shoerack-ecomapp/README.md

 The App is built to browse products, see product details, add to wishlist and add to cart.
 The product quantity can be changed in cart as well as from navbar.

 ## Run the app
-The app can run using 'npm start' for both the client and the server.
+The app can run on http://ecom-app-kappa.vercel.app/

 ## Summary
 The project gave me a good understanding in React state management and integrating multiple features.
 In future I plan to add filters n search features.